FubyCoder/lumberjack-bot/README.md

 # Lumerjack-bot
-A Bot that plays LumberJack made by Gamebot on Telegram
+A Bot that plays LumberJack (game made by Gamebot on Telegram)

 # This bot needs